psi1703/RaspberryPi/README.md

 ## Design Rules

-* This branch is for Raspberry Pi 3 / 4 / 5 only.
+* This branch is for Raspberry Pi 3 / 4 / 5.
 * Lab setup requires Internet access.
 * Field deployment assumes the Pi is already configured.
 * Debian packages must be cached during lab preparation.